-Minimum completion time for the master's degree program is five semesters.
+Minimum completion time for the master's degree program is five semesters; maximum is five years.
 The pattern and duration for the individual student is determined in consultation with the student's advisor and faculty track coordinator.

 All majors include the following areas of study: